 Other medical conditions that can cause reduced range of motion include fractures (broken bones), muscular injuries, ankylosing spondylitis (an inflammatory spine disease), and skeletal abnormalities.

-Rheumatoid arthritis may also cause reduced range of motion in the affected joints.
+Rheumatoid arthritis may also cause reduced ease of movement in the affected joints.

 Joints most commonly affected by reduced range of motion are those impacted by sitting: the joints in the neck, upper back, shoulders, hips, and low back.

 “This is common due to adaptive posture that we develop from prolonged sitting at a computer or having our head flexed and looking down at our phones.
 These postures can contribute to upper back tightness and poor ability to extend into an upright position.
-This can also impact your shoulder range of motion, limiting your ability to reach overhead or behind your back.
+This can also impact your shoulder movement, limiting your ability to reach overhead or behind your back.

 Knees, elbows, wrists, and ankles may also be affected, but this is more likely to be the result of injury or a medical condition.